pemazzon/HIP-jupyterlab/README.md

 ## jupyterlab

 This integrates jupyter-lab into the PHI.
-A customized environment is created with included nibabel, nilearn, dipy, pysurfer.
+A customized environment is created with included nibabel, nilearn, dipy, pysurfer, deepbrain and tedana.

 ## Acknowledgement